-In the second of our student to student discussions, Lilian and Jessie discuss their experiences of starting uni and what those early weeks of settling in and meeting new people are like.
+In this student to student discussion, Lilian and Jessie discuss their experiences of starting uni and what those early weeks of settling in and meeting new people are like.